 - Applicants for research and publishing initiatives should provide letter of interest or proof of contract from a publisher, or detail other means of reaching the public.

 The GRC screens applications and provides recommendations to the Full Board.
 The LEH may in some cases award partial amounts of grant requests.
 Grant payment is awarded in two installments, 75% at time of award and 25% after project evaluation is completed and approved by LEH staff.

-Anyone with questions about the application process for an LEH Rebirth Grant should contact LEH Grants Manager Christopher Robert at 504.620.2639 or email@example.com.
+Anyone with questions about the application process for an LEH Rebirth Grant should read the General Application Guidelines and contact LEH Grants Manager Christopher Robert at 504.620.2639 or firstname.lastname@example.org.